 Table 4 presents treatment effects of information provision on our primary outcomes using the clearinghouse sample.
-In column (1), treatment farmers are 3.2 percentage points, or 33 percent, more likely than control farmers to return for government AI after treatment.24 As a visualization, we present an added-variable plot of this result in Figure 3.
+In column (1), treatment farmers are 2.9 percentage points, or 41 percent, more likely than control farmers to return for government AI after treatment.24

 In columns (2) through (4), we present effects on those farmers that return after treatment selection.
-In columns (2) and (3) we find that there are no statistically significant treatment effects on veterinarian switching or on log prices, though the coefficient on log price is nearly significant with a p-value of 0.12.
-In column (4), we find that treatment farmers have a 17 percentage point, or 27 percent, higher AI success rate after treatment.
+In columns (2) and (3) we find that there are no statistically significant treatment effects on veterinarian switching or on log prices, though the coefficient on log price is negative and non-trivial in magnitude.
+In column (4), we find that treatment farmers have a 21 percentage point, or 37 percent, higher AI success rate after treatment.